WATER SOFTENER FOR HARD WATER, IRON & MANGANESE

 As there are variations in the water quality among the nine sources of public water in Sudbury, treatment systems are designed to specifically address the type and amount of contaminants present at each site.
 Following treatment, water is pumped to elevated storage tanks for distribution to your home.
 When tanks are full, the pumps at the wells shut off and water is fed to customers from the tanks.
 As soon as demand brings tank levels to the “start” level, the pumps restart and the cycle begins again.
 In order to perform scheduled and emergency maintenance operations, the specific wells selected to be in service at any time will vary.
 Therefore the water delivered to your home does not necessarily originate at a single point but rather is a blend of a number of wells.

-Due to this switching among the nine wells, you may see variations in the water quality as you turn faucets on in your home at different points in time.
+Due to this switching among the nine wells, you may see variations in the water quality in your home at different points in time.
 You may see some evidence of hard water scale on plumbing fixtures, iron/manganese staining or bluish green stains (from low pH) in sinks, tubs, etc. All of these are correctable situations with the properly designed water filtration system or water softener installation.
 Due to the changing water quality as described above from various water sources, it is particularly important that any water filtration or water softener system is designed with this in mind.